List of international cricket five-wicket hauls by Ian Botham

 He made his international debut for England on 26 August 1976 in a One Day International (ODI) against the West Indies.
 He made his Test cricket debut just under a year later against Australia, and it was during the first innings of this match that he claimed his first international five-wicket haul.
 It is against Australia that he has claimed the most five-wicket hauls, doing so on nine occasions.
 Three of these came during the 1981 Ashes series and, along with the two centuries he scored, saw the series dubbed "Botham's Ashes".
 He twice claimed eight wickets in an innings, playing at Lord's on each occasion, against Pakistan in 1978 and the West Indies in 1984.
 Including these performances, Botham has collected a five-wicket haul at Lord's eight times, more so than on any other ground.

-Botham never managed to take five-wickets in an innings in ODI cricket, despite playing 116 matches and claiming 145 wickets, making him England's fourth highest wicket-taker in the format.
+Botham never managed to take five-wickets in an innings in ODI cricket, despite playing 116 matches and claiming 145 wickets, making him England's seventh highest wicket-taker in the format.
 His best return was four wickets, which he achieved on three occasions.